2000 Austrian Grand Prix: Background

 The A1-Ring (pictured in 2018 as the Red Bull Ring), where the race was held.

 The 4.326 km A1-Ring hosted the tenth round of the 2000 Formula One World Championship, the 2000 Austrian Grand Prix, on 16 July 2000.
+It was the fourth time that the A1-Ring had hosted the Austrian Grand Prix since its alternation.
 The event featured eleven teams (each representing a different constructor), each with two drivers, with no changes from the season entry list.
 Tyre supplier Bridgestone brought the Soft and Medium dry compound tyres to the event.
 Before the race, minimal safety upgrades were made to the A1-Ring.
 New kerbs were erected across the track, with flagstones inside to prevent dust from gathering on the circuit.
 At each corner, an additional row of tyres was installed to increase absorption in the event of a collision.

 Before the race, Ferrari's Michael Schumacher led the World Drivers' Championship with 56 championship points, followed by McLaren's David Coulthard on 44 championship points and his teammate Mika Häkkinen on 38 championship points.
 Ferrari's Rubens Barrichello was fourth with 32 championship points and Benetton's Giancarlo Fisichella was fifth with 18 championship points.
 Ferrari led the World Constructors' Championship with 88 championship points, six championship points clear of second-placed McLaren.
 Benetton were third with 18 championship points, Williams fourth with 17 championship points, and Jordan fifth with 11 championship points.